CQS-AS/cloud-landing/README.md

 ## Landing Page for CQS Cloud

 This is a demo project for the new CQS Cloud landing page.
-Pull and take a look.
+Pull the project and take a look.